seanhelm/sudoku-solver/README.md

 # sudoku-solver
-Solves valid Sudoku puzzles using Backtracking in C#
+A Sudoku puzzle solver using Backtracking in C#